Gender Pay Statement for Countrywide Care Homes 2 Limited

 Our pay structure is banded according to role only, not gender, meaning that pay differentiation only occurs as a result of an employee's position.
 Similarly, bonus pay is determined by position and performance, not by gender.
 All remuneration rates within the Group are competitive and in line with market practices.
 Accordingly, we are satisfied that our existing pay structure and/or rewards policy are compliant with the Equality Act.
 We do, however, acknowledge the desire to recruit more men into care giving roles, to provide the opportunity for internal progression for all employees and to increase the number of men holding management level roles within the organisation.

 Though not yet at the level to which we aspire, our organisation does have a mix of genders in roles of all types.
-Our commitment to improving this balance is shown by the increase in male employees entering the organisation in care giving roles as shown by an 5.5% increase in the number of male employees in the lower middle quartile in comparison to last year.
-In addition, we are delighted to have increased the number of male employees in the upper quartile by 3.3% since our last published report also.
+Our commitment to improving this balance is shown by the increase in male employees entering the organisation in the upper quartile where the number of male employees increased from 15.8% to 21% and in the upper middle quartile where male roles increased from 10.3% to 17.7 since our last published report.

 How we intend to continue to address the gender pay gap